 “Charlotte is insightful and tenacious, a strong advocate with skills that surpass her call.
 Her written work is excellent and her judgment is sound.
-She is a personable barrister that combines real ability with enthusiasm for her work.”
-Teresa Barnett, Solicitor, McMillan William Solicitors Limited.
+She is a personable barrister that combines real ability with enthusiasm for her work”.
+Teresa Barnett, solicitor, Crosby Woods.

-“Charlotte picked up the reigns of a divorce case at very short notice and achieved a brilliant result, leaving the client ecstatically happy.”
-Nigel Fisher, Solicitor, Taylor Rose TTKW.
+“Charlotte picked up the reigns of a financial relief upon divorce case at very short notice and achieved a brilliant result, leaving the client ecstatically happy”.
+Nigel Fisher, solicitor, Taylor Rose TTKW.

 “I found Charlotte very experienced with acute awareness of my situation and focused with attention to detail.
 Charlotte is direct, tough but fair in negotiation.”
 Direct access client in a financial remedy case.

 “Charlotte is meticulous in her preparation and case strategy, which vastly improves the chances of securing a desired outcome.
 She is also very good in establishing a strong rapport with her clients.”
 Direct access client in a financial remedy and private law children case.